apg1997/NFHS_AbdominalObesity/README.md

 ### Clone the Repository

-To get started, you'll need to clone this repository using RStudio as a version-controlled project.
-Here are the steps:
+To begin, you'll need to clone this repository and set it up as a version-controlled project in RStudio.
+Please follow these steps:

 1. **Install R and RStudio**: If you haven't already, make sure you have R and RStudio installed on your machine.
 You can download them from the following links:
    - R: [Download R](https://cran.r-project.org/mirrors.html)